Skip to content

 Sentiment Dashboard

-Live crypto market sentiment tracking long/short ratios and taker buy/sell flow across Binance, Bybit, and OKX.
-Monitor BTC, ETH, SOL and top altcoins to gauge market positioning in real time.
+Live crypto sentiment: long/short ratios and taker buy/sell flow across Binance, Bybit and OKX for BTC, ETH, SOL and top altcoins, in real time.

 How to Read the Sentiment Dashboard